 Why do I need a personal injury lawyer?

 If you are injured in an accident in DeWitt County, you need someone who knows the law and can be your legal advocate.
-If there was another party involved whose actions contributed to your injury, you need to file a lawsuit to get back medical costs, pay for property damage, and help you get compensation for pain and suffering.
+If there was another party involved whose actions contributed to your injury, you need to file a lawsuit to get back medical costs and help you get compensation for pain and suffering.
 That is what a personal injury lawyer does for you.
 We gather evidence, and we have access to information and resources that most people do not have.

 Our Illinois personal injury attorneys can help you decide if you want to pursue legal action against those responsible for your injury.
 We know how to negotiate with insurance companies to get you the settlement you need to heal and to restore your life to what it was before the accident.
 We know from experience that people who hire a personal injury lawyer get better outcomes and more compensation than those who settle with the insurance company on their own.

 We will work with you to file a personal injury claim, which will initiate a civil process to get money from the defendant and/or the defendant’s insurance company.
 We will protect you from being pressured into accepting a low damage award because you need money quickly to pay for living expenses and medical care.
 Insurance companies, in particular, know when the plaintiff is vulnerable, in pain, and possibly willing to agree to a low settlement amount.
 But they will not take advantage of you if Spiros Law, P.C. is your advocate.